Julia Schmidt

 since 2026

-Postdoctoral researcher with project "Economies of Trust?
+Postdoctoral researcher with the project "Economies of Trust?
 A New Digital Infrastructure on the Urban Poor in the Cape Colony", funded by the Gerda Henkel foundation.
 Subproject "In God we Trust?
 Support Networks of Unmarried Women in Colonial Cape Town."

 2021-2025